-Continue Reading “Barbican Conservatory, a Tropical Jungle in Central London”
+Continue Reading “Barbican Conservatory, a tropical jungle in Central London”

 Getting to meet the penguins was by far one of the most entertaining encounters I’ve ever had the pleasure to experience.
 Have you seen how insanely charming they all are?
 What about those fluffy lil’ baby ones?
 Cute, right?
-And please let’s not ignore the fact that penguins mate for life!
-I am sorry but that is just too adorbs.
+And please let’s not forget the fact that penguins mate for life!
+I am sorry but that is just too adorable.

 There is something special about these stunning animals that I’ve always found incredibly captivating.
-In fact, the Meet the Penguins experience at ZSL London Zoo was part of my Ultimate London Bucket List for a really long time.
+In fact, the Meet the Penguins experience at the London Zoo was part of my Ultimate London Bucket List for a really long time.
 So naturally, Sam and I couldn’t believe our luck when the amazing ZSL London Zoo team retweeted our Friday night escape to Zoo Nights and crowned us as the (ehem, ultimate) winners of that week’s Meet the Animals competition!